 - Class D felonies, such as nonresidential burglary and vehicular assault, can carry two to 12 years in prison.

 - Class E felonies, such as repeat DUIs can lead to one to six years in prison.

 How a Clarksville felony attorney assists you

-If you are charged with a felony in Tennessee and Kentucky, you have the right to legal counsel and to have an attorney present during questioning.
+If you are charged with a felony in Tennessee, you have the right to legal counsel and to have an attorney present during questioning.
 To avoid incriminating yourself, you should refrain from answering questions posed by investigators or the police until you have the assistance of an attorney.
 Moreover, an experienced attorney can identify weaknesses in the prosecution’s case, ask the court to exclude evidence obtained in violation of your rights and make legal argument that the charges levied do not fit your alleged conduct and a lesser charge would be more appropriate.
 In many cases, an attorney can get a case dismissed prior to trial.
 In others, prosecutors agree to a lesser charge or sentence in exchange for a guilty plea.